Elevance Health Inc (ELV)'s Winning Formula: Financial Metrics a

 - Growth rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a particularly high Growth rank and strong scores in Profitability and Momentum, Elevance Health Inc's GF Score of 93 out of 100 signals the highest outperformance potential.
+With high ranks in profitability, growth, and momentum, and slightly lower yet strong scores in financial strength and GF value, GuruFocus assigned Elevance Health Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.

 Understanding Elevance Health Inc's Business

-With a market cap of $117.71 billion and sales of $171.34 billion, Elevance Health Inc's operating margin is currently not applicable.
-However, the company's scale and diversified income streams, as depicted in the income breakdown below, contribute to its financial resilience and growth prospects.
+With a market cap of $124.52 billion and sales of $171.75 billion, Elevance Health Inc's operating margin is currently not applicable.
+This snapshot of the company's financial scale and operational scope sets the stage for a deeper dive into its financial health and growth prospects.

 Financial Strength Breakdown